kiongxiangyi/bauteilpruefung-frontend/README.md

 # About The Project

-This project is a web application developed for a research project Artificial Intelligence Controlled Milling (AICoM).
+This project is a German web application developed for a research project Artificial Intelligence Controlled Milling (AICoM).
 The app is used for inspection of components.

 Visit the link for more info about the research project: [AICoM](https://lernendewerkzeugmaschine.de/)